VarsityPlug0/CapitalXbot/RENDER_DEPLOYMENT_GUIDE.md

 1. **Bot not responding**: Check that the `TELEGRAM_BOT_TOKEN` is correctly set
 2. **Import errors**: Ensure all dependencies in requirements.txt are correctly installed
 3. **Database errors**: If using free tier, data may be lost between deployments
 4. **409 Conflict Error**: This indicates multiple bot instances are trying to connect with the same token.
-Our health_check.py solution ensures only one instance runs.
+Our solution ensures only one instance runs by detecting the Render environment and using the health check approach.

 ### Health Check Endpoints
 The web service provides the following endpoints for monitoring: